-The Department offers concentrated training in three particular areas: U.S. history and history of the American West; environmental history; and the history of science, technology, and society.
+The Department offers concentrated training in four particular areas: the history of the American West; environmental history; the history of science, technology, and society; and public history.
 While the degrees offered by the Department are grounded in American history, the faculty is committed to familiarizing students with World history, critical theoretical concerns, the history of women in a multi-cultural context, and to encouraging students to think about the history of the United States in a global context.